| | |

 La Galigo, Indonesia

 This style of boat (phinisi) has been produced for centuries by the Bugis people.
-They are believed to have drawn inspiration from the Dutch clipper ships abandoned here during the age of colonial exploration.
+Historians believe they drew inspiration from the Dutch clipper ships abandoned here during the age of colonial exploration.

-The boat’s owners have implemented a range of sustainable practices.
-Aside from recycling waste and banning single-use plastics, the vessel only uses reef-safe sunscreen and cleaning products.
+Aside from recycling waste and banning single-use plastics, the vessel only uses cleaning products and encourages guests to stick with reef-safe sunscreens.

-La Galigo provides environmental training for guides to help them conduct dives in a sustainable manner.
-Additionally, they have shown support for local conservation efforts through donations and collaborations with organisations like The SEA People, Sungai Watch and Manta Matcher.
+We also love that they support local conservation efforts through donations and collaborations with organisations like The SEA People, Sungai Watch and Manta Matcher.

 Prefer a land-based dive vacation in Indonesia?
 Check out these sustainable eco-dive resorts around the archipelago.